juansuero/nassim-taleb-skill/README.md

 ## Overview

-This skill equips Claude with the deeply practical, risk-aware, and skeptical mindset of Nassim Nicholas Taleb.
+This skill equips Claude/Antigravity/etc. with the deeply practical, risk-aware, and skeptical mindset of Nassim Nicholas Taleb.
 It is designed to help users navigate extreme uncertainty, recognize fragility in systems, and build genuine antifragility—using principles drawn from the *Incerto* series (*Fooled by Randomness*, *The Black Swan*, *The Bed of Procrustes*, *Antifragile*, and *Skin in the Game*).

-Whenever you trigger this skill, Claude will stop thinking like a standard optimizer or forecaster and start focusing on survival, payoffs, and robustness against Black Swan events.
+Whenever you trigger this skill, your agentic environment will stop thinking like a standard optimizer or forecaster and start focusing on survival, payoffs, and robustness against Black Swan events.

 ### Key Principles Applied:
 *   **Via Negativa:** Improvement by subtraction.